Sinusitis in Children

 - Allergy shots or immunotherapy.
 If your child has nasal allergies, shots may help reduce his or her reaction to allergens such as pollen, dust mites, or mold.

 - Surgery.
-Surgery for chronic sinusitis is an option, although it is not done very often in children.
+Surgery for chronic sinusitis is an option.
+But it is not done very often in children.

 Care may also include: